The 5 Best Jeans for Men with Big Thighs in 2022 (Athletic Fit)

 - Dark Navy / Dark Indigo

-These classic jeans colors will look good on anyone.
+These are the best jeans colors for men and will look good on anyone.

 Go for a dark navy and black jeans can very easily be dressed up and down, making them incredibly versatile.
-You can wear them with leather shoes, a dress shirt and blazer for a smart casual look, or with a T-shirt and sneakers for a more casual look.
+You can wear them with business casual shoes, a dress shirt and blazer for a smart casual look, or with a T-shirt and white sneakers for a more casual look.
 Either way, they look great.

 Grey jeans are more appropriate for casual outfits.
 You can still dress them up, but the outfit overall will look more casual than with navy or black jeans.
 Still, they are a good alternative for when you want to switch things up a little.